roee30/datargs/README.md

 else:
     assert False, "Unreachable code"
 ```
+Command name is derived from class name.
+To change this, use the `name` parameter to `@argsclass`.

+As with all other parameters to `add_parser`,
+`aliases` can be passed as a key in `parser_params` to add subcommand aliases.

 **NOTE**: if the commented-out line above does not issue a type error, try adding an `@dataclass/@attr.s`
 before or instead of `@argsclass()`: